 Yes, you can freeze Hasselback potatoes.
 Place them in a freezer-safe container and store them in the freezer for up to 3 months.
 When you're ready to eat them, thaw them overnight in the fridge and reheat them in the air fryer or oven until heated.

 Air Fryer Hasselback Potatoes

-- 2 russet potatoes
+- 2 potatoes - russet

-- 2 tablespoons extra virgin olive oil (you can also sub melted dairy-free butter)
+- 2 tablespoons extra virgin olive oil - (you can also sub melted dairy-free butter)

-- 1/4 cup vegan Parmesan cheese, I used homemade nut free
+- ¼ cup vegan Parmesan cheese - I used homemade nut free

-- 1/4 teaspoon salt if so desired
+- ¼ teaspoon salt

 - pinch black pepper